JISyed/Unity-XboxCtrlrInput/README.md

 1. Download the [XboxCtrlrInput C# file](https://raw.github.com/JISyed/Unity-XboxCtrlrInput/master/XboxCtrlrInput/Assets/XboxCtrlrInputPackage/XboxCtrlrInput.cs) (Right Click -> Save As...) and then put it into your Unity project under the [`Assets/`](https://github.com/JISyed/Unity-XboxCtrlrInput/tree/master/XboxCtrlrInput/Assets) folder.
 It can be anywhere in that folder.

 2. Next, take the a copy of Unity's Input Manager (either as a [text asset](https://github.com/JISyed/Unity-XboxCtrlrInput/raw/master/InputManager%20Copies/InputManagerText.asset) or as a [binary asset](https://github.com/JISyed/Unity-XboxCtrlrInput/raw/master/InputManager%20Copies/InputManagerBinary.asset) ) (Right Click -> Save As...).
-If you're using the free version of Unity 4.1 or older, be sure to download the binary copy.
 Place the copy into your project's [`/ProjectSettings`](https://github.com/JISyed/Unity-XboxCtrlrInput/tree/master/XboxCtrlrInput/ProjectSettings) folder.
 Then rename it `InputManager.asset`, this will replace the original file that was there.

 3. Download [XInputInterface.dll](https://github.com/JISyed/Unity-XboxCtrlrInput/raw/master/XboxCtrlrInput/XInputInterface.dll) and put it in the base folder of your Unity project (the same folder that contains `/Assets` and `/ProjectSettings`).